Research Areas

 OverviewAI-generated summary

-Clark's scholarship metrics include an h-index of 13, with 48 total publications and 514 total citations.
-She has collaborated with researchers at the University of Arkansas for Medical Sciences, including Lee Isaac, Jennifer Sue Kleiner, and Jennifer L. Gess.
+In addition to her work in human health, Clark has contributed to research in animal physiology, specifically investigating the metabolome profiles in bovine follicular fluid and their influence on oocyte metabolism and embryo development.
+Her scholarship metrics include an h-index of 13, with 48 total publications and 519 citations.
+She collaborates with researchers at the University of Arkansas for Medical Sciences, including Lee Isaac, Jennifer Sue Kleiner, Jennifer L. Gess, and Sophia Docherty.

 Metrics